CMB27/ModbusRTU-Test-Shield/README.md

 - Flip the board over and solder all the pins.

 #### 12. Clean Flux Off Board
-_If you only used no-clean flux, you can skip this step._
+_If you used no-clean flux, you can skip this step._

 > [!NOTE]
 > This step was written with water-soluble flux in mind.